vespolina/syncer/README.md

 6. End for each unresolved dependency
 7. Retrieve partial entity date invoices
 8. transform into a real invoice
-9. When local 'customer' and 'product entities have been created, use that to create the invoice entity
+9. When local 'customer' and 'product' entities have been created, use that to create the invoice entity

 Having all dependencies resolved the requested entity (eg 'invoice') is created using the *transformEntityData* method of the service adapter.